-In Miracle on Christmas Lake, that loss provides the setup for what unspools as feel-good situation humor—where offbeat characters engage in near-vaudevillian gags involving hotdish, a bad soap opera, and a fugitive lizard.
-Over the course of eight plays, Peterson has shown a talent for teasing out the absurdities rooted in life’s challenges.
-Whether it’s romance strained (in String, about having to decide between an English professor and a pizza boy) or dreams deferred (in Lena Long Legs, about a model facing multiple sclerosis), her work is often slotted as quirk-ridden comedy, alongside her three other droll Christmas shows, developed after the success of the first.
+In Miracle on Christmas Lake, that loss provides the setup for what unspools as feel-good situational humor.
+Offbeat characters engage in near-vaudevillian gags involving hotdish, a bad soap opera, and a fugitive lizard.
+Over the course of eight plays, Peterson has shown a talent for teasing out the absurdities of life’s challenges.
+Whether it’s romance strained (in String, about choosing between an English professor and a pizza boy) or dreams deferred (in Lena Long Legs, about a model facing multiple sclerosis), her work often falls under quirky comedy, alongside her three other droll Christmas shows, developed after the success of the first.

-But now, with her first musical, Peterson is trying something new.
+But now, with her first musical, Peterson is doing things a little differently.
 Flowers for the Room, showing at Yellow Tree Theatre February 1 through March 3, centers around a traumatic brain injury that leaves its heroine, Allison (played by Peterson), in a coma.
 She only just got married.
 Husband Jake (Zachary Stofer) has to decide: What do his vows mean now?

 Might sound heavy for a musical.
-(And it kind of is; don’t think of showtunes and glitz.)
-But, Peterson points out, it’s not so unusual: Dear Evan Hansen, winner of 2017’s Best Musical Tony Award, concerns a boy with social anxiety who makes a classmate’s suicide into a self-centered fiction, and, before that, the bipolar mother in 2009’s Pulitzer-winning Next to Normal overturned questions about suicide and drug abuse.
+And it kind of is; don’t think of showtunes and glitz.
+But Peterson points out that this isn’t so unusual.
+Dear Evan Hansen, winner of 2017’s Best Musical Tony Award, concerns a boy with social anxiety who makes a classmate’s suicide into a self-centered fiction.
+Before that, the bipolar mother in 2009’s Pulitzer-winning Next to Normal turned over questions about suicide and drug abuse.
 The pop sound of modern Broadway runs through the former; rock underscores the latter.

 With music, though, it feels less insurmountable.
 “It just allows you to play.
 It allows for magic.
 It just allows you to be in a different world.”

-Characters so unlikely that they feel strangely placeable bear the marks of Peterson’s imagination: a nurse played by Theater Latté Da veteran Kendall Anne Thompson who binges Jell-O pudding to stay up through the late shift; a pastor and semi-professional wrestler who rips his clothes off in a bit of magical realism while trying to get Allison to wake up on her birthday; a social worker obsessed with American Ninja Warrior who smokes pot seemingly always.
+Characters so unlikely that, on the contrary, they feel instantly recognizable bear the signature of Peterson’s imagination: a nurse played by Theater Latté Da veteran Kendall Anne Thompson who binges Jell-O pudding to stay up through the late shift; a pastor and semi-professional wrestler who rips his clothes off in a bit of magical realism while trying to get Allison to wake up on her birthday; a social worker obsessed with American Ninja Warrior who smokes pot seemingly always.

-Allison’s own idiosyncrasies—as a home-body landscape artist who doesn’t like going out to eat—ostensibly mismatch her to her financial analyst husband.
-But these peculiarities make their own sense.
+Allison’s own idiosyncrasies—as a home-body landscape artist—ostensibly mismatch her to her financial analyst husband.
+But the peculiarities make their own sense.
 They ground Peterson’s work, too, whether she’s writing ridiculous dialogue, or dramatic.

 “I am just obsessed with watching people and reading about their weird things on the internet,” she laughs.
 “But everyone goes through very universal things in life—they fall in love, or someone gets sick, or a parent dies.
 So, I think it’s about taking the normal things, and the things that we all have in common, and whittling away until we find the quirkiness.”

-Flowers for the Room came from an article she read about a freshly wed Los Angeles couple who landed in Allison and Jake’s predicament.
+The premise of Flowers for the Room came from an article about a freshly wed Los Angeles couple who landed in Allison and Jake’s predicament.

-For Peterson, who is also an essayist and working on her MFA in Creative Writing at Hamline University, it was a chance to explore a new side of her creativity.
+For Peterson, who is working on her MFA in Creative Writing at Hamline University, it was a chance to explore.
 “I think what I’m really fascinated by as a writer is [that] we have these ideas for what we want our lives to look like.
 And what if, all of a sudden, that changed, and you just couldn’t do it?”

 Hers joins a spate of new original musicals in the Twin Cities, like last year’s Lord Gordon Gordon at History Theatre, Who Am I This Time? at Glanton Theater, and the upcoming Jefferson Township Sparkling Junior Talent Pageant at Park Square Theatre.

-“In a way, I feel I’ve been pigeonholing myself as a comedy writer a little bit in the last 10 years,” she says.
-“I feel a little self-conscious, because there are a lot of people in town writing new musicals, and I hope this one is good, you know?”
+“I feel a little self-conscious, because there are a lot of people in town writing new musicals.
+And I hope this one is good, you know?” she says.
+“In a way, I’ve been pigeonholing myself as a comedy writer a little bit in the last 10 years.”

-But, in another way, her voice has holed out its own niche in the Twin Cities theater scene—characteristically abuzz with extreme situations, even if that initially meant the anxiety of whipping up a Christmas show.
-“I don’t think there’s anyone else like me, because I’m so weird in my little Osseo theater,” she laughs.
+In another way, she has holed out her own niche in the Twin Cities theater scene.
+Initially, that just meant the anxiety of whipping up a Christmas show.
+“I don’t think there’s anyone else like me, because I’m so weird in my little Osseo theater,” she says, laughing.
 “I feel like, now, after this project, I can sort of do anything as a writer.”

 Flowers for the Room